-Western embassy (F)
+Western embassy (F) Eritreans in Ethiopian refugee camps

 A Western embassy (F) explained that Eritrean refugees are not allowed to work in Ethiopia.
 However, those who have a sponsor to vouch for them may attend school, and study at universities but still not work in e.g. Addis Ababa.
 On the other hand, the refugee camps are not fenced camps and in reality many leave the camps within weeks either for illegal work or for going to Europe.